castortut/jetson-setup/README.md

 su - jetson
 ```
 ### Run installation script for OpenCV, librealsense and donkeycar
+- Copy 'scripts' folder to /home/jetson/ in the image

-The script sets up a virtual environment, installs all dependencies and installs
+The donkeyinstalls.sh script sets up a virtual environment, installs all dependencies and installs
 Jetson Nano compatible versions of OpenCV2, librealsense2 and donkeycar.

 ```